herrera-ignacio/java-handbook/oop/interface/README.md

 # Interface

+Interfaces __form a contract between the class and the outside world__.

+> Implementing an interface allows a class to become more formal about the behavior it promises to provide.
+This "contract" is enforced at build time by the compiler.
+If your class claims to implement an interface, all methods defined by that interface must appear in its source code before the class will successfully compile.

 Interface allows to define non-instantiable __mostly only public abstract methods (no state)__, this way defines a __pure contract__.

 ```java
 interface InterfaceName {